Forgottenit/retro/README.md

     - Wait for Heroku to finish deploying your app, and then click "View".
     - It is also optional to select Automatic Deploys.
 </details>
-<details><summary><b>Spotify Album Application</b></summary>
+<details><summary><b>Setting up Spotify Album Application</b></summary>

-## Setting up the Django Spotify Album Application
+## Setting up the Django Spotify Album Retrieval

-This guide provides step-by-step instructions for setting up and running the Django Spotify Album application.
-The application allows you to fetch and display album data from the Spotify API.
+ This application allows you to fetch and display album data from the Spotify API.
+To implement, please follow the following steps.

 ### Prerequisites

-Before getting started, make sure you have the following:
+Ensure you have the following:

 - Python installed on your system.
 - A Spotify developer account.
 If you don't have one, you can create a new account at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).